Average Sensitivity of Graph Algorithms: Introduction

-\begin{restatable}[Locality implies low average sensitivity]{theorem}{gtflotsa} Consider a randomized algorithm $\cA:\cG \to \cS$ for a graph problem, where the solutions are subsets of the set of edges of the input graph.
-Assume that there exists an oracle ${\cal O}$ satisfying the following: \begin{itemize} \item when given access to a graph $G = (V,E)$ and query $e \in E$, the oracle generates a random string $\pi \in \{0,1\}^{r(|V|)}$ and outputs whether $e$ is contained in the solution obtained by running $\cA$ on $G$ with $\pi$ as its random string, \item the oracle ${\cal O}$ makes at most $q(G)$ queries to $G$ in expectation, where this expectation is taken over the random coins of $\cA$ and a uniformly random query $e \in E$. \end{itemize} Then, $\cA$ has average sensitivity at most $q(G)$.
-Moreover, this is also true for algorithms for graph problems, where the solutions are subsets of the set of vertices of the input graph, whenever $|E| \ge |V|$. \end{restatable}
+\begin{restatable}[Sublinearity implies low average sensitivity]{theorem}{gtflotsa} Consider a randomized algorithm $\cA:\cG \to \cS$ for a graph problem, where each solution output by $\cA$ is a subset of the set of edges in the input graph.
+Assume that there exists a solution oracle $\mathcal{O}$ for $\cA$ such that $\mathcal{O}$ makes at most $q(G)$ queries to $G$ in expectation, where this expectation is taken over the random coins of $\mathcal{O}$ and over input edges $e \in E$.
+Then, $\cA$ has average sensitivity at most $q(G)$.
+Moreover, given the promise that the input graphs satisfy $|E| \ge |V|$, the statement applies also to algorithms for which each solution is a subset of the set of vertices in the input graph. \end{restatable} We use Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm} to design a stable-on-average matching algorithm (Theorem~\ref{thm:matching-iterative-greedy}) based on a sublinear-time matching algorithm due to Yoshida et al.~\cite{YYI12}.

+Closely related to Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm} is Corollary~\ref{cor:LCA-to-stable-on-average-algorithm}, which says that if a graph problem has a \emph{local computation algorithm} (LCA), then one can design a stable-on-average algorithm for that problem.
+LCAs, whose definition we give below, were introduced by Rubinfeld et al.~\cite{Rubinfeld:2011} and has been widely studied ever since~\cite{AlonRVX12,EvenMR18,HassidimMV16,LenzenL18,LeviRR20,LeviRY17,MansourPV18,MRVX12,MV13,ParterRVY19,ReingoldV16}.
+For more information on LCAs, we refer the interested reader to an excellent survey on the topic by Levi and Medina~\cite{LeviM17}.